 Thanks to HandsFree Labs® technology, our sneakers also slip on as easily as sandals, so they are great when you need to get out the door in a rush.

-We've also built upon the classic rubber outsole of sneakers by combining rubber traction pods with our Rabbit Foam™ outsoles.
+We've also built upon the classic flexible outsole of sneakers by combining rubber traction pods with our Rabbit Foam™ outsoles.
 This combination provides extra shock absorption as well as superior comfort and grip.

 If you're looking for a more formal style but don't want to sacrifice the practicality of sneakers, we've got you covered too.
 Our Prague and Vegas shoes each take a classic street-style shoe and elevate it along with modern innovations to increase comfort, convenience, and durability.